EliasTechnik/VisualClaim/readme.md

 ## Permissions

-- ```VisualClaim.claim``` - Permission to claim, unlcaim and manage claims your own chunks.
-Only limited by the global config settings.
+- ```VisualClaim.claim``` - Permission to claim, unlcaim and manage claims your own.
 - ```VisualClaim.listOther``` - Permission to list other players' claims.
 - ```VisualClaim.maxClaims.<number>``` - Set the maximum number of claims a player can have.
 Replace `<number>` with the desired limit.
 If multiple permissions are set, the highest number will be used.
 If no permission is set, the default limit from the config will be used.
 Replace `<number>` with `unlimited` for no limit.
 - ```VisualClaim.maxChunks.<number>``` -  Set the maximum number of chunks a player can claim.
 Replace `<number>` with the desired limit.
 If multiple permissions are set, the highest number will be used.
 If no permission is set, the default limit from the config will be used.
 Replace `<number>` with `unlimited` for no limit.
+- ```VisualClaim.maxclaimlength.<number>``` - Set the maximum length for claim names.
+Replace `<number>` with the desired limit.
+If multiple permissions are set, the lowest number will be used.
+If no permission is set, the default limit from the config will be used.
+Seting a high number here will break some ui elements like bossbars or markers on the map.
 - ```VisualClaim.unclaimOther``` - Permission to unclaim chunks from other players' claims by using the `\unclaim force` command.
+TODO: check if this is implemented correctly.
+- ```VisualClaim.deleteOther``` - Permission to delete other players' claims.
+- ```VisualClaim.renameOther``` - Permission to rename other players' claims.
+- ```VisualClaim.loadChunks``` - Permission to permanently load chunks. (the chunks don`t have to be claimed by the player)
+- ```VisualClaim.listOtherChunkLoader``` - Permission to list other players' chunk loaders.
+- ```VisualClaim.maxChunkLoaders.<number>``` - Set the maximum number of chunk loaders a player can have.
+Replace `<number>` with the desired limit.
+If multiple permissions are set, the highest number will be used.
+If no permission is set, the default limit from the config will be used.
+Replace `<number>` with `unlimited` for no limit.
+Use this with caution because it opens up the possibility of chunkloader abuse. (loading unlimited chunks can place artificial load on the server which cant be controlled by the server admin)`
+- ```VisualClaim.unloadChunksOther``` - Permission to remove other players' chunk loaders.

 ## Todo